10 Best Project Software for Mac Users in 2024

 Todoist: Best for Simple Task Management

 Todoist is perhaps the most approachable task management tool available to Mac users today, with a logical interface and an overall design that was made with Apple users in mind.
-What Todoist lacks in complex project management tools it makes up for in clean design and a notable lack of a learning curve.
-The interface reminds me of a blend between the IOS Reminder application and Notion.
-While the focus is primarily in capturing user to do lists across devices, it does offer users the added ability of multiple project views and team member interaction to help set Todoist apart from traditional “reminder” style apps.
+What Todoist lacks in complex project management features it makes up for in clean design and a notably small learning curve.
+The interface reminds me of a blend between the iOS Reminder application and Notion.
+While the focus is primarily in capturing users’ to-do lists across devices, it does offer users multiple project views and team member interaction capabilities that help set apart Todoist from traditional reminder apps.

 Key Features